 can take with her is a little box and her memories of the deaf woman who raised her.

-JUSTART wants to produce a bi-lingual Danish – Danish Sign Language version of Going Through in 2021.
-Going Through is a play for anybody from the age of 8.
+JUSTART is in the process of producing a bi-lingual Danish – Danish Sign Language version of Going Through for anybody from the age of 8.

 THE RESIDENCY :

 Our two-week residency period will focus on the use of sign language and how to harness its potential in a creative way.

 ‘Sign language isn't just about deaf culture, it's a unique way of communicating that offers things that other ways of communicating don't’ Louise Stern – creative sign language consultant

 We will work on the artistic opportunities offered by sign language both in choreographic movement and text.

 As part of this we will develop the use of creative caption, i.e. captions that are artistically integral to the performance.
 There are a few different techniques that can be used to present the text of a play to the audience visually.
 We will work with the use of projections, the inclusion of images, and artistic innovations around the format of the text.

 Creative use of sign language and captioning are about creating an equal opportunity for the d/Deaf, deafened and hard of hearing community to experience arts and culture.
 To provide this in a creative way, access needs to be embedded within the vision and realisation of the production from the very beginning.